IT4Kids/easypie/README.md

 Easypie is a small IDE for writing games with Pygame.
 It aims to implement real-time feedback on the current scene.
 It only needs 2 buttons.
-Start, and Stop.
 Simple is the new black.

 <span><img src="https://github.com/FynnMazurkiewicz/easypie/blob/master/screenshots/MZK.png" width="336" height="189">